 Once children are able to successfully decode words, we begin to work on reading fluency.
 We enable children to read with accuracy, proper speed, and meaningful expression through targeted teaching and additional intervention work as needed.

 All children take home books that are carefully matched to their stage of reading.
+Children now also have access to an extensive online reading library - Reading Planet.
+Children will be allocated 5 new books each week.
 This ensures children have opportunities to further develop their reading skills and achieve success that can be encouraged and celebrated at home.
 Core words are taught and sent home.
 This supports growing fluency and confidence.

 Our cornerstone; the power of talk, threads through all teaching of reading ensuring children develop their ability to not only read but also to comprehend text and develop their higher order reasoning skills.
 Through these discussions, children make inference from text and begin to understand the impact of author intent.